kercre123/jank-escape-pod/README.md

 ## Status

 Right now; This has the same STT software and STT model/scorer as escape pod, and I think processes text in a very similar way, but the official escape pod is currently much better at intent matching.

+Only Debian-based Linux is supported (Ubuntu, Linux Mint, Debian, Raspberry Pi OS, anything with APT should work).
+Fedora was attempted but I couldn't get the stt binary to run without lib issues.

 Currently, on a fast desktop, the speech-to-text itself is pretty snappy and accurate.
 But, you have to speak loud and clearly.